Epidural analgesia

 How does an epidural work?

-Once the epidural catheter is in place, a ‘numbing’ drug call a local anaesthetic is injected down the catheter.
-This means that your child should be free from pain when they wake up in the recovery room after their operation.
-If they are not free from pain the nurse or doctor will give them some pain medication (morphine) through the intravenous line (IV line).
-They will place a machine (infusion device) to your child’s epidural catheter.
+Once the epidural catheter is in place, the anaesthetist will inject a 'numbing' drug called a local anaesthetic down the catheter.
+This means that your child should be comfortable when they wake up in the recovery room after their operation.
+The epidural catheter is connected to a machine (infusion device).
 The machine contains a bag of epidural solution.

-This will give your child a continuous amount of local anaesthetic to keep them free from pain on the ward.
-Sometimes other drugs (such as fentanyl or clonidine) are added to the local anaesthetic to improve their pain relief.
+This will give your child a continuous amount of local anaesthetic to keep them comfortable on the ward.
+Sometimes the pain or anaesthesia team will add other drugs (such as fentanyl or clonidine) to the local anaesthetic to improve pain relief.

 Who makes sure the epidural is working?

-The ward nurse will monitor (keep an eye on) your child’s epidural.
+The ward nurse will keep checking your child and the epidural.
 If there are any problems they will contact the specialist nurse or doctor.
 Occasionally the epidural may not work very well.
-If this happens the specialist nurse or doctor will visit them and give some extra local anaesthetic down their epidural catheter, or they will change you to a different pain control technique.
+If this happens the specialist nurse or doctor will visit and give some extra local anaesthetic down the catheter.
+Your child may also receive some pain medicine (morphine) through an intravenous line (IV line).
+Sometimes, if the epidural isn't working well, a different pain control method may need to be used.

 What will my child feel like with an epidural?

-Your child’s epidural should keep them free from pain in the area where they had their operation.
-Depending on where the epidural has been placed in your child’s back, they may not be able to move their legs, or their legs may feel weak and ‘wobbly’.
+Your child's epidural should manage your child's pain.
+Depending on the level of the epidural catheter, your child's legs may feel weak, heavy or 'wobbly’' This is completely normal.
 Your child may also have a plastic tube called a urinary catheter in their bladder.
-This is because they won’t feel like they want to use the toilet.
-This is also put in when your child is asleep in theatre.
+This is because they won't feel like they need to wee.
+The urinary catheter will be put in when your child is asleep in theatre.

 How long will my child’s epidural stay in?

-Your child’s epidural will usually stay in for two to three days, depending on the type of surgery they have had.
-When your child no longer needs it, the ward nurse will remove the epidural catheter from your child’s back.
+Your child's epidural will usually stay in for 2 to 3 days, depending on the type of surgery they have had.
+When your child no longer needs it, the ward nurse will remove the epidural catheter from your child's back.
 This is not painful.
-The nurse will then give your child other pain medications if they need them.
-This may be pills or syrup that they swallow or intravenous pain medication (usually morphine) through their intravenous line.
+Sometimes, removing the plaster holding the epidural catheter in place can be uncomfortable.
+The nurse will then give your child other pain medicines if they need them.
+Medicine may be pills or syrup that your child can swallow or intravenous pain medicine (usually morphine) given through their intravenous line.

 Acknowledgements

-Starship Foundation and the Paediatric Society of New Zealand acknowledge the co-operation of the Starship Children’s Hospital, Auckland District Health Board in making this fact sheet available to patients and families.
+Starship Foundation and the Paediatric Society of New Zealand acknowledge the cooperation of the Starship Children’s Hospital, Auckland District Health Board in making the content on this page available to patients and families.